 The outside of the Kangaroo Kids Al Safa building is brightly painted and the building stands out on this otherwise quiet residential street.
 Kangaroo Kids has a number of private parking spaces directly outside the front gate, making drop off and pick up much easier for parents.
 Parents reported that there is rarely difficulty parking.
 There is a security gate with a buzzer for access.
 As we enter, we see one class planting, playing in the ‘mud kitchen’ and tending to a small garden area.

-She has added to her qualifications throughout her career, now holding a Teaching Degree, an NNEB certificate (equivalent to a Cache* 3 Diploma) and a Level 4 Early Years qualification.
-Lisa plans to begin a Masters degree soon.
+Laura is a qualified Cache* Qualification Assessor and has added to her qualifications throughout her career, now holding a Teaching Degree, an NNEB certificate (equivalent to a Cache* 3 Diploma) and a Level 4 Early Years qualification.

 [*Cache qualifications are qualifications awarded by the Council for Awards in Care, Health and Education - the UK's leading provider of vocational qualifications for those working in the care and education sectors.
 Cache qualifications are divided into five different levels, ranging from Level 1 (entry level) to Level 5 (for experienced professionals).]

-We thoroughly enjoyed listening to Lisa talk about day to day life at Kangaroo Kids.
-Clearly an ‘early years person’ through and through, Lisa has a real depth of early years knowledge and great pride in the achievements of her team and the children in their care.
+We thoroughly enjoyed listening to Laura talk about day to day life at Kangaroo Kids.
+Clearly an ‘early years person’ through and through, Laura as a real depth of early years knowledge and great pride in the achievements of her team and the children in their care.

-Early education is a family affair here, as Lisa’s daughter, Autumn, is a teacher in one of the older classrooms.
-Autumn is currently studying for her Cache Level 5 Early Years Management Diploma.
-We were able to watch one of her lessons: Autumn was using puppets and a great sense of humour to engage the children in some rhyming games - we were impressed with what we saw.
+We were able to watch one lesson, where teacher Autumn was using puppets and a great sense of humour to engage the children in some rhyming games - we were impressed with what we saw.

 Autumn later told us that she felt Kangaroo Kids was a nursery that is ‘endlessly warm with love’ and ‘truly child led’.
 Autumn also believes that the nursery closely adheres to the principles of the EYFS, saying that ‘The EYFS curriculum is implemented very effectively.
 In my experience, many settings claim to follow the EYFS but do not implement it fully and effectively.
 However, Kangaroo Kids follows a rich curriculum which is created by a team of qualified professionals who are knowledgeable and qualified in the EYFS.
 Weekly planning and long term planning ensures all 7 areas are met and classroom environments reflect these areas’.